 BAS, BABSc, and BABCS students choose one subject from one of the following categories: Humanities, Languages and Social Sciences.

 BA and BAA students will choose six credit hours of electives – one course for the Fall term and one course for the Winter.
 These courses do not need to match.
-You can choose a subject from any of the categories above (as long as you have not already chosen that subject).
-Additionally, you may choose from this list:
+You can choose a subject from any of the categories.
+ARTS 1003 and ARTS 1004 are available as electives.

 A credit hour is the unit of measuring course credit and is based on the number of classroom hours in a week.
 A “three credit hour” course (3 ch) meets for three hours per week over the course of a semester.
 A “six credit hour” course (6 ch) meets three hours per week for the full academic year.